Am I Mediocre? The Truth Most People Don’t Want to Face

 Why You Feel “Mediocre” Even If You’re Not

-The feeling of mediocrity is often more about perception than reality.
+The feeling of being mediocre is often more about perception than reality.

-There are a few major psychological drivers behind it:
+There are a few major psychological factors behind it:

 1. Comparison Bias